The Coro Pittsburgh Fellowship in Public Affairs specializes in helping civic-minded professionals take their career to the next level.

 - An exceptionally strong work ethic

-- Excellent relationship-building skills and ability to work effective in a team-based environment
+- Excellent relationship-building skills & ability to work effectively in a team-based environment

 Hometown: Pittsburgh, PA